-The RVCA's proposed budget for 2023 is \$11.8 million.
-This will enable the RVCA to continue serving the needs of our municipalities and watershed residents while making progress on critical priorities outlined in our Strategic Plan.
-In the following pages of this work plan, you will see priority projects highlighted in boxes marked "Special for 2023."
-These boxes highlight both capital projects and operational priorities.
+RVCA's proposed budget for 2024 is \$12.6 million.
+This will enable the RVCA to continue meeting the needs of our municipalities and watershed residents while completing critical priorities including new provincial deliverables due December 31, 2024.

-Our proposed budget for 2023 can be broken down into three main expenditures:
+Throughout this work plan, you will see projects highlighted in boxes marked "Special for 2024."
+These boxes highlight both capital projects and operational priorities to be initiated or completed next year.
+Our proposed budget for 2024 can be broken into:

-- \$1.02 million for Rideau River Ice Management - \$0.49 million for capital projects - \$10.28 million for operations to deliver all other programs and services
+- \$0.99 million for capital projects - \$11.6 million for operations